chriscareycode/nagiostv-react/README.md

 - Extract the NagiosTV release using tar.
 This will create a nagiostv/ folder.
   - Example: $ tar xvfz nagiostv-0.3.0.tar.gz
 - We're going to host the NagiosTV folder from the built-in Nagios web ui.
 Copy/Move the nagiostv/ folder into your Nagios web ui folder.
 In my case the Nagios web ui folder is at /usr/local/nagios/share/ but your Nagios install may have this at a different location such as /usr/nagios/share/
-  - Example: $ mv nagiostv /usr/local/nagios/share/
+  - Example: $ sudo mv nagiostv /usr/local/nagios/share/
 - Load the app in your web browser!
 If your built-in Nagios web ui is at http://my-server/nagios/ then NagiosTV should be available at http://my-server/nagios/nagiostv/
   - Since nagiostv/ is a subfolder in your Nagios web ui, it will share the same authentication as the built-in Nagios web ui.